hantsy/micronaut-sandbox/docs/r2dbc-kotlin-co.md

 )
 ```

-Micronaut Data R2dbc does not support a `UUID`  ID generator strategy, here we use `@AutoPopulated` to generate a random UUID before persisting into database.
+Micronaut Data R2dbc does not include a `UUID`  ID generator strategy, here we use `@AutoPopulated` to generate a random UUID before persisting into database.

 Create a Repository interface for `Post` entity.